 - The council must refuse to issue a ‘permit to install/alter’ if the system type is not approved by EPA.

-From 1 July 2016 EPA will define and approve system type in line with Australian Standards 1546.1 to 1546.4.
-The four approved types will be:
+EPA approves system types in line with Australian Standards 1546.1 to 1546.4.
+The four approved types are:

-- AS 1546.4 – Domestic greywater treatment systems (note that this standard is not yet ratified)
+- AS/NZS 1546.4 – Domestic greywater treatment systems (note that this standard is not yet ratified)

-Treatment system brands and models will need to be certified by an accredited conformity assessment body (CAB) as conforming to the relevant AS.
+Treatment system brands and models must be certified by an accredited conformity assessment body (CAB) as conforming to the relevant AS.
 This accreditation is given by JAS-ANZ (the Joint Accreditation System of Australia and New Zealand).
 As part of a permit application to a council, the applicant will need to include a copy of the certificate of conformity from a CAB.

-Vermiculture systems will be certified against AS 1546.1 and dry composting toilets against AS 1546.2.
+Vermiculture systems will be certified against AS/NZS 1546.1 and dry composting toilets against AS/NZS 1546.2.

-For greywater treatment systems – for which AS 1546.4 is yet to be ratified – EPA will nominate the relevant interim requirements.
+For greywater treatment systems – for which AS/NZS 1546.4 is yet to be ratified – EPA will nominate the relevant interim requirements.

 EPA will also nominate the interim standards for sand filters.
 They will be included in a technical annex to Guidelines for environmental management: code of practice – onsite wastewater management (publication 891).

 EPA will collate certificates of conformity and ensure they have been certified to the relevant standards.
-We will also publish a list of valid certificate holders against each treatment system type.
+We will also maintain a list of valid certificate holders against each treatment system type.